 Students who have not been enrolled at GCSC within the last 12 months must submit an application for admission to the Enrollment Services Office.
+There is no application fee for returning students.
 Please have any official transcripts from all colleges/universities attended since the last term of enrollment sent to GCSC.
-The student will complete requirements for graduation under the catalog in force at the time of re-entry.
+The student will complete requirements for graduation under the catalog in force at the time of reentry.